Joe2308/milestone-1-test-run/README.md

 * On screens 280px I used a media query to remove one CTA button from my carousel as it was too clutterd and did not look correct.

 #### Call to action buttons:
 * I checked and rechecked all buttons were working on all devices and were leading to the correct sections of the website.
-I was also important that I layed out my CTA choices in order of priorty to my user stories with a button to find a live video and a button for the contact form being the most important.
+It was also important that I laid out my CTA choices in order of priorty to my user stories with a button to find a live video and a button for the contact form being the most important.

 #### Bootstrap break points:
-I applied media queries for my font awesome icons to display in block format only smaller screens and I checked this on all devices.
+I applied media queries for my font awesome icons to display in block format on smaller screens and I checked this on all devices.

 #### Contact form:
 I used a background image of spotlights which I made in photoshop to give and effect of lighting up the contact form.
 This looked great on desktop and larger devices however it looked cluttered on smaller screens so I decided to used a simple background color on small devices and implemented this with a media query.
 I also exstensively tested the contact form.
-Making sure all of my "required" attribute were working.
-The from would not send if a field was left empty or did not contain the correct format of information such as a valid email address.
+Making sure all of my "required" attributes were working.
+The form would not send if a field was left empty or did not contain the correct format of information such as a valid email address.

 #### External links:
 I made sure to check that all links and social media links were directed to the correct URLS and also that my target="_blank" attribute was working.
 All external links open in a new browser tab.

 #### Email and phone:
-I also added a mailto: link to and telephone: link to a working email address and phone number and testing to make sure they were working.
+I also added a **mailto:** link and a **telephone:** link to a working email address and phone number and tested to make sure they were working.
-When clicked the email icon opens my email tab and the emais are sending to the assigned source.
-When the phone icon is clicked desktop opens skype and mobile makes a direct call.
+When clicked the email icon opens my email tab and the emails are sending to the assigned source.
+When the phone icon is clicked my desktop opens skype and my mobile makes a direct call.

 # HTML and CSS validation and fixes: